maboiteaspam/Foundation/doc/2-working-from-layout-perspective.md

 C makes no exception to that.

-C goes beyond and provides two action keywords `ajaxify` & `esify` to embrace those techniques provided to enhance the speed, scalability, and hosting of our applications.
+C goes beyond and provides two action keywords `ajaxify` & `esify` to embrace `cache punch hole` techniques provided to enhance the speed, scalability, and hosting of our applications.